n4ogw/so2sdr/share/help/so2sdrhelp.md

 commands are ignored by LP-Bridge and hamlib assumes the serial connection is broken.

+* Windows: the "Grab keyboard" setting in the windows menu does not work.
+Normally this setting is used when the bandmap window is open.
+With grab keyboard enabled, you can click on the bandmap and still have keyboard focus in the logging window.
+This does not work in Windows.
+There is one workaround, which is to make the following registry changes.
+After the changes you will need to log out or restart the computer.

+        HKEY_CURRENT_USER\Control Panel\Desktop
+        ForegroundFlashCount = REG_DWORD 0x00000003
+        ForegroundLockTimeout = REG_DWORD 0x00000000

 * Linux: soundcard SDR's may not start on certain systems with an error "Audio device does not support stereo."
 A workaround is to use the pasuspender utility to stop Pulseaudio.
 If starting the bandmap